 - Release previous collateral.
 If you offered a business asset as security for a loan, you may be able to refinance to an unsecured loan and release that collateral.
 And if you used a personal asset as collateral, you could refinance to a secured loan and use a business asset instead.

 When is refinancing a business loan a bad idea?

 There are circumstances that make it better to stick with the loan you already have.
 Your choice to refinance or keep your current loan depends on the financial circumstances of your business and the risks and benefits of adjusting your loan arrangements.

 - Low business credit score.
 Businesses have their own credit outside of the owners’ personal scores.
 If your business still has a low score, you can’t access the best rates and features of a loan.

 - Increased cost.
 Add up the total cost of refinancing, including the fees that come with paying off your current loan.
 If the cost of refinancing outweighs the potential benefits, refinancing is likely not the right choice for your business.

 - Already have a good lender.
 If your business is a long-term customer of a particular lender, it may have an in-depth understanding of your business’s history and financing needs.
 Switching to a new lender could damage this relationship.

 How much does it cost to refinance a business loan?

 Refinancing is meant to save you money, but you can expect to pay some fees.
 Fees can vary, but lenders should offer the cost of these fees upfront before you apply.
-Most refinancing fees cost between 1% to 5% of the total loan amount, so evaluate the potential cost to the savings your looking for.

 - Underwriting fees.
 Underwriters review your application and the determine the terms of your loan.